 There is no shortage of topics we cover at The Globe, and throughout the year we introduce fresh and relevant B2B and B2C themes that reflect the dynamic world we live in.
 Some of our most popular topics include: business and finance, real estate, travel, health, technology, education and the arts.
 We also deliver a number of seasonal and holiday-based lifestyle content, including Black Friday, Cyber Monday and Boxing Day.

 5. What should brands know before they develop content marketing programs?

 What I really like about content is that it helps brands and businesses reach audiences at all stages of the marketing funnel, whether building awareness or driving engagement and response.
 And, as leads continue to interact with your business, say through a special report, you’ll widen the neck of the funnel.

 The Globe takes a journalistic approach to our storytelling, including when it’s clearly marked as Sponsor Content.
 Our team create high-value content that rivals our editorial coverage.
 We actively avoid creating the advertorials of yesteryear, as a hard sales-based approach to content, where an advertiser is pushing product, is more likely to turn off the audience and deplete trust.

-To connect with them, The Globe uses incredibly sophisticated technology – for both our journalism and marketing programs.
+To connect with our audiences, The Globe uses incredibly sophisticated technology to enhance the impact of our journalism.
 We’ve developed our own content performance tool called Sophi (aka the goddess of wisdom).
 The platform uses artificial intelligence to help determine and promote content that, for us, will convert engaged readers to loyal subscribers.
-Needless to say, that’s powerful knowledge that we can put to work for your brand.
+The insights this system creates represent powerful knowledge that we can put to work for your brand and content marketing programs.